comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 Similar to Bash scripts, Python scripts are plain text files.
 Any text editor can be used to write Python scripts.
 But VSCode (and others) have a number of added benefits that are worth checking out.
 We've already looked at contextual coloring, which VSCode does for many languages, including Bash.
 Clearly easier to read and catch errors than plain text.

 Good text editors also have code suggestions and function information popups that help you write your code.
-They have linters to check your syntax and note errors.
+They have linters to check your syntax and flag errors.
 And are configurable for how you want to code.

+VSCode can also run your code and show you the values of variables as your code executes step by step.
+You can see the output in the console.

 #### Jupyter Notebooks